unknown321/dynamite/webui/docs/docs.md

 ```
     5 - OVER THE FENCE - prisoner repeats his lines over and over for host
     8 - OCCUPATION FORCES - works, third tank spawn only for host (#19)
+    21 - THE WAR ECONOMY - stucks on black screen after finishing the mission (#11)
     26 - HUNTING DOWN - client loads into mission again (#12)
     27 - ROOT CAUSE - client stucks on black screen after finishing the mission (#11)
     14 - LINGUA FRANCA - prisoners must be extracted by each party (#14)